tlvince/tlvince.github.io/_posts/2010-07-15-prowler-home-cleaner.md

 ---
 title: prowler an inotify based home directory cleaner
 date: 2010-07-15
-abstract: A Linux shell script to keep your home directory clean
+description: A Linux shell script to keep your home directory clean
 ---

 [prowler][] is a shell script that automatically deletes files and directories